bearkillerPT/accessibleChromeFindInPage/README.md

 If you wish to try out the extension, you can go to [this page](https://heaboo.bearkillerpt.xyz/).
 Checkout the [demo video](https://www.github.com/bearkillerpt/accessible-find-in-page/demo.mp4) to see it in action!

+## Disclaimer
+This extension is still in development and may not work as expected.
+Right now the extension looks at every tag containing text content but on a google search page, for example, the page brakes when the replacement spans are inserted.

 Create an issue if you want more options besides the ones listed above.

 I myself have Retinitis pigmentosa :/